uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

   this).
 * **Efficiency** (4 points)

-In Projects 1b and 1c, we will be looking at the following:
+In Project 1b, we will be looking at the following:

 * **Module/function decomposition** (8 points).
 Please note that, in this part of the project, you *must* divide your server into multiple modules.